Triangular Prism Equations and Categorification: Monoidal tetrahedron and triangular prism

 \begin{definition} Following Definition \ref{def:TPCat},

 \end{definition}

-\begin{remark} In general, we expect to get equations (as TPE) from every planar trivalent graph, inheriting the symmetries of its \emph{regular} geometric realization (when it exists). \end{remark}
+\begin{remark} In general, we can derive equations, analogous to TPE, from any planar trivalent graph that reflects the symmetries of its \emph{regular} geometric realization, whenever such a realization exists.
+Indeed, these equations can be obtained by evaluating the graph in different ways using tetrahedra, as illustrated by D. Thurston's figure for the triangular prism in the introduction.
+For instance, we could start with the planar cubical graph.
+However, these new equations are not \emph{essentially} new—they lie in the ideal generated by the equations from triangular prisms.
+Thus, while such graphs could provide useful equations to rule out certain fusion rings from categorification, the triangular prisms alone are necessary and sufficient for a complete categorification.
+In Remark \ref{rk:nonplanar}, we also discuss the smallest non-planar trivalent graph from which an intriguing braided version of TPE can be derived. \end{remark}

+\begin{remark} According to \cite{HagHon}, any fusion category $\mC$ can be equivalently represented as a strictified skeletal category where $(\_)^{**} = \id_{\mC}$ applies to objects and $(\_)^{****} = \id_{\mC}$ applies to morphisms.
+Alternatively, from \cite[Theorem 2.2]{NgSch} it follows that a spherical fusion category is equivalent, as a spherical fusion category, to a \emph{strictly-pivotal} spherical fusion category, meaning $X^{**} = X$ and $a_X = \id_X$ for any object $X$ in $\mC$.
+Within this framework, even though $X^*$ and $X$ may be isomorphic, they are not identical.
+However, utilizing Lemma \ref{lem:evnu}, if $X$ is a simple object and $\kappa: X \to X^*$ is an isomorphism, then $\kappa^* = \nu_2(X) \kappa$. \end{remark}

-According to \cite{HagHon}, any fusion category $\mC$ is equivalent to one (strictified skeletal) where $(\_)^{**} = \id_{\mC}$ on the objects and $(\_)^{****} = \id_{\mC}$ on the morphisms.
-So about categorification problem, we only need to consider this case, which simplifies the way to write TPE.
-To simplify even more, we improved a bit the definition of some morphisms ($\alpha_i$ and $\beta_i$) in Theorem \ref{thm:sTPE2} (so be careful, they differ a bit from Theorem \ref{thm:sTPE}).
-Such simplifications would be non possible (as requiring extra assumptions) from the beginning (Theorem \ref{thm:TPE}).
-The variation on the morphisms $(\alpha_i)$ permits to get the oriented labeled triangular prism graph (differing on the orientation of $X_i$, $i=1,2,3,7,8,9$) in Figure \ref{fig:TPEconfig}.
+When addressing the categorification problem, we can, without loss of generality, focus on the cases outlined in Remark \ref{rk:StrPiv}.
+This simplifies the formulation of TPE.
+To further simplify, we have refined the definition of certain morphisms ($\alpha_i$ and $\beta_i$) in Theorem \ref{thm:sTPE2}—note that they differ slightly from those in Theorem \ref{thm:sTPE}.
+Such simplifications would be unattainable without additional assumptions at the outset, as seen in Theorem \ref{thm:TPE}.
+The modifications to the morphisms $(\alpha_i)$ permits to get the oriented labeled triangular prism graph, which varies in the orientation of $X_i$ for $i=1,2,3,7,8,9$, as depicted in Figure \ref{fig:TPEconfig}.